renovatebot/renovate/docs/development/issue_labeling.md

 </details>

 Use these to mark the platform that is affected by this issue.
-Keep in mind that a issue can be both affecting a platform and a self hosted instance.
+Keep in mind that an issue can be both affecting a platform and a self hosted instance.

 ### Manager